Overview

 Key Features:

-• Enhanced Data Visualization: Includes heatmaps, violin plots, feature plots, waterfall plots, proportion bars, and GSEA plots.
+• Enhanced Data Visualization: Includes heatmaps, violin plots, dimensional reduction (UMAP) plots, waterfall plots, dot plots, proportion bars, volcano plots, and GSEA plots.

 • Integrated Functional and Pathway Analysis: Supports GO and Reactome databases, with the option to use custom databases.